logdna/logdna-agent-v2/docs/HELM.md

 ## Upgrading from the archived charts repository

 Charts for the LogDNA Agent were previously available on the [archived "stable" charts repository][helm-stable].
-If you deployed the agent using those helm charts, you can use `helm upgrade` to update your helm installation.
+If you deployed the LogDNA Agent using those helm charts, you can use `helm upgrade` to update your helm installation.

 First, locate the release name used to deploy: